yushundong/yushundong.github.io/_pages/about.md

 Invited Talks (Selected)
 ------
 * Feb.
-2023, "Artificial Intelligence: What Do We Have and Where We Are Heading?" at the University of Virginia.
+2024, "Artificial Intelligence: What Do We Have and Where We Are Heading?" at the University of Virginia.
+Host: [Prof. Xu Yi](https://engineering.virginia.edu/faculty/xu-yi).
 * Feb.
 2023, "Unlocking Ethical Graph Neural Networks" at the University of Texas Rio Grande Valley.
+Host: [Prof. Yifeng Gao](https://www.utrgv.edu/csci/faculty/yifeng-gao/index.htm).
 * Sept.
 2022, "Fairness in Graph Mining: Metrics and Algorithms" at Mila - Quebec AI Institute [\[Slides\]](http://yushundong.github.io/files/Fairness_Invited_Talk.pdf).
 <!-- * Sept.
 2022, "Learning Causal Effects on Hypergraphs" at Microsoft Research.  -->